NFTs

 Properties are a part of a token on a core blockchain level.
 They can be set with arbitrary metadata, i.e., schema name and version, royalties, etc.

 Attributes define token traits and are not a part of a blockchain core.
 Examples of attributes could be a power or experience for a gaming character.
-In Unique Schema, attributes are stored in tokenData property of an NFT.
+In Unique Metadata, attributes are stored in tokenData property of an NFT.

 Let's mint some extra tokens with attributes.